Dispersed Camping: What It Is and Where Can You Do It?

 Bring a trowel to make disposing of your business a little less dirty!

-Removing all your trash is essential.
-Trash can attract animals and harm them if they eat what you leave behind.
-Besides being a hazard, trash isn’t nice to look at and could ruin the primitive camping experience for future visitors.
-Pack everything out with you, even biodegradable trash like apple cores and orange or banana peels.
+Removing all your trash is essential to prevent attracting animals and causing harm.
+Besides being a hazard, trash isn’t pleasant to look at and could ruin the primitive camping experience for future visitors.
+Pack everything out with you, even biodegradable trash like apple cores, and orange or banana peels.

 Before you leave a DC site, inspect the area for anything you might have dropped or forgotten to pick up.
 Even micro scraps of plastics or foods can attract critters.
 When mice enter an area, snakes might follow, and then your trash will have created a hazard for future campers.